-The art team are particularly worthy of praise.
+The art team is particularly worthy of praise.
 Most objects in the world are imbued with a weird trampoline-like quality, from cars and vending machines to AC units and potted plants; landing atop any of these things fires you high into the air, allowing you to cover huge distances and, in theory, continue your Style combo at the rooftop level.
-Whether or not something is bounce-able isn’t exactly bound by any recognisable real-world logic, but the visual direction ensures it’s always clear – refreshingly, without the need for any shorthand or amateurish object highlighting.
-Elsewhere, grinding makes slightly more sense in terms of which surfaces will accommodate you – rails, edges, pipes and telephone wires, primarily – but it’s still bonkers: you can change direction without any loss of momentum, and swap between overgrinding and undergrinding with a single button-press (and a lovely, momentum-conscious animation).
+Whether or not something is bounce-able isn’t exactly bound by any recognizable real-world logic, but the visual direction ensures it’s always clear – refreshingly, without the need for any shorthand or amateurish object highlighting.
+Elsewhere, grinding makes slightly more sense in terms of which surfaces will accommodate you – rails, ledges, pipes, and telephone wires, primarily – but it’s still bonkers: you can change direction without any loss of momentum, and swap between over-grinding and under grinding with a single button-press (and a lovely, momentum-conscious animation).

 Yeah, we’re still making Portal references by the way.
 Take that however you like.